Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 Effects on mood, behavior and general well-being:

-Role in long-term illness:
+Role in long-term illnesses:

-Persistent imbalances in the microbiome are associated with a variety of health problems.
-In addition to chronic intestinal diseases, these also include allergies, metabolic disorders and even obesity.
-A disturbed microbiome can, for example, contribute to certain food components no longer being utilized optimally, which in the long term leads to poorer energy and nutrient supply.
+Persistent imbalances in the microbiome are linked to a variety of health problems.
+These include chronic bowel diseases, allergies, metabolic disorders, and even obesity.
+A disrupted microbiome can, for example, contribute to the impaired absorption of certain nutrients, leading to poorer energy and nutrient uptake in the long term.

-Areas of application of fecal transplantation in dogs and cats
+Applications of fecal transplantation in dogs and cats

-1. Chronic diarrheal diseases and recurring digestive problems:
+1. Chronic diarrhea and recurring digestive problems:

-2. Support after antibiotic therapies:
+2. Support after antibiotic therapy:

 3. Supportive measure for chronic inflammatory bowel diseases: